odevices/docs/er-301/units/index.md

 {% include gallery.html
   count=3
-  file1="er-301/unit-anatomy/pitch.png"
+  file1="pitch.png"
-  caption1="An example of a pitch control is the V/oct parameter on the Sample Player unit." file2="er-301/unit-anatomy/pitch-fader.png" caption2="The Pitch control shows the transpose amount on the left fader and the actual resulting pitch (or its range if changing quickly) on the right fader." file3="er-301/unit-anatomy/pitch-sub-display.png" caption3="The sub display gives access to the modulation sub-chain and provides a mini-scope view of the signal that is being fed to this control."
+  caption1="An example of a pitch control is the V/oct parameter on the Sample Player unit." file2="pitch-fader.png" caption2="The Pitch control shows the transpose amount on the left fader and the actual resulting pitch (or its range if changing quickly) on the right fader." file3="pitch-sub-display.png" caption3="The sub display gives access to the modulation sub-chain and provides a mini-scope view of the signal that is being fed to this control."
 %}

 {% include pitfall.html
-content="Accurate V/oct tracking is only possible with the calibrated [ABCDx inputs](front-panel#abcdx-input-matrix)"
+content="Accurate V/oct tracking is only possible with the calibrated [ABCDx inputs](/er-301/front-panel#abcdx-input-matrix)"
 %}

 ## Comparator